DeveshParagiri/auto-transcribe/README.md

 # Autotranscribe

-Autotranscribe is a simple library to convert video/audio to text.
+Autotranscribe is a library to convert video/audio to text.
 The library currently supports transcription of youtube files as well as implementing multiprocessing for faster transcription.
 It is built around the OpenAI whisper model.

 ## Installation